 The 21st Century will be The Quantum Dot Era.
 The kilogram quantity mass production of quantum dots is clearly a game-changer.
 High quality, high quantity and lowest price quantum dots will increase the rate of change and new products will cascade into the marketplace once manufacturers learn to integrate higher efficiency / luminescence quantum dots into their products.
 This level of change represents a new paradigm that will create new industries, products and jobs in science and industry.
 The list of possible quantum dot applications is ever expanding.
 We see creative new applications waiting for the availability of quantum dots.
 We see a multitude of new jobs made possible by QD.

 We see applications that create or save energy, diagnose, treat and cure formidable diseases and are Green because our cadmium free quantum dots use less material, no REE, and are thinner, lighter, more robust and ecologically greener in the manufacture process.
 Quantum Dot possibilities will become product realities and increase the standard of living for the people of the world as electricity becomes portable and plentiful while at the same time electronic products become ubiquitous and inexpensive.
-Quantum Materials Corporation quantum dots are now available to help make this happen.

 Business Development Overview